Pulse Secure recently announced its acquisition of Brocade's Virtual Application Delivery Controller (vADC) product family.

 “The acquisition of Brocade's technology will add significant new capabilities to the Pulse Secure Access Platform, allowing us to deliver a complete end-to-end solution designed to reduce cost and complexity, increase security, and delight users,” says Don Tan, Pulse Secure's regional director of Asia Pacific.

 Pulse Secure's current distributors in Malaysia are Adaptive Netpoleon Malaysia Sdn Bhd and Ingram Micro Malaysia Sdn Bhd.

 “Since stepping into the Malaysia market in 2015, Pulse Secure saw robust growth across the government and banking sectors,” Tan says.

-“We’ll continue to drive this momentum by delivering secure access to a complete customer application portfolio, from legacy data centre applications, to web, cloud, and even mobile applications,” Tan adds.
+“We'll continue to drive this momentum by delivering secure access to a complete customer application portfolio, from legacy data center applications, to web, cloud, and even mobile applications,” Tan adds.

 “Our partners remain a priority and we will provide them with the necessary tools to continue this upward trend.